nihilco/NF3/README.md

 # NF3
-Web application for The NIHIL Corporation.
+Version 3 of a web application for The NIHIL Corporation.